 As well as the amazing home schedules for the England cricket and rugby teams, there’s also a wealth of traditional major events this year.
 With centuries of heritage British horse racing offers visitors one of the most unique sporting atmospheres in the world and an incredibly passionate following that continues to rise year after year.
 The Henley Regatta is a firm fixture in both the UK’s sporting and cultural events calendar and, with some of the world’s best rowers competing, is set to be a fantastic prelude to the Olympics.

 And of course one can’t speak about British sporting events without mentioning the amazing tennis fixtures.
-Wimbledon and the AEGON Championships feature not only the worlds top tennis players, but some of the finest hospitality available anywhere in the world.
+The AEGON Championships feature not only the worlds top tennis players, but some of the finest hospitality available anywhere in the world.
 The AEGON Masters in December is one of tennis’ most popular indoor events and is held at the legendary Royal Albert Hall, whilst the ATP World Tour Finals, featuring the top 8 tennis players in the world, are to be held at The O2 for the fourth time in 2012.

 We made a list of the top sporting events in England with luxury hospitality which can be found below.
 The list is by no means definitive as Britain is simply a world beater for world class sporting events.
 However the list reflects our view of the best events with the finest corporate hospitality.